Explore

 Season & Weather Guide

-Satopanth Tal is a 'Glacial Window' trek.
-It is only accessible from late May to June and September to October.
-Because it is a glaciated valley, winter brings 20ft+ snow, making the route lethal.
+An elite 'Glacial Window' trek in Garhwal.
+It is strictly accessible only from late May to June and September to October.
+The lethal monsoon triggers rockfalls on the glacial moraine, and winter brings 20ft+ of snow, shutting the route down completely.

 Season at a Glance